194th Armored Brigade (United States): Historical composition

 The brigade downsized to primarily the 19th Engineer Battalion and Task Force 1st Battalion, 10th Cavalry.
-The task force consisted of a headquarters company that included Cav Scouts (hmmv and silenced motorcycle) medics and indirect fire infantry (mechanized mortars/M106), three armored (M-1 Abrams,A-2, then A-3) companies, two infantry companies (mechanized) and one field artillery battery (M109 SP 155mm - Battery A, 77th Field Artillery) and a squadron of Apaches.
+The task force consisted of a headquarters company that included Cav Scouts (HMMWV and silenced motorcycle), medics, and indirect fire infantry (mechanized mortars/M106), three armored companies (M1A2, then M1A3 Abrams), two infantry companies (mechanized) and one field artillery battery (Battery A, 77th Field Artillery - M109 SP 155mm) and a squadron of AH-64 Apaches.

 The brigade was reduced to a separate battalion task force in 1993, the 2d Battalion, 33d Armor, of which at least three companies were tank and one was mechanized infantry, with sources also mentioning artillery and Bradley M-3 scout companies.

 2–33 AR Task Force was finally disbanded in mid-late 1994.

 Current configuration

 The 194th Armored Brigade designation has been restored to active duty.
 It assumed command of the 1st Armored Training Brigade at Fort Knox, Kentucky, and is now charged with the responsibility of One Station Unit Training (OSUT), which trains tankers and cavalry scouts.
 The brigade includes the 30th Adjutant General Battalion, which primarily conducts reception operations for soldiers going to Advanced Individual Training, Basic Training and One Station Unit Training.

-The 194th Armored Brigade has been reactivated at Fort Benning, Georgia where it serves as One Station Unit Training.
+The 194th Armored Brigade was reactivated at Fort Benning, Georgia where it serves as One Station Unit Training.
 It consists of: